The Financial Reporting Update 2024

 Time: 15:40 – 17:20

 Financial accountants need to constantly be aware of the most recent developments in financial reporting so that they can advise their clients on the likely impact of any likely changes on their financial statements.
+This session will cover the most recent and future major changes to IFRS.

-By attending this session delegates will be made aware of the likely changes arising from the most recent developments in financial reporting and will be able to advise their clients on the probable impact the changes will have on their financial statements.
+By attending this session, delegates will be made aware of the likely changes arising from the most recent developments in financial reporting and will be able to advise their clients on the probable impact the changes will have on their financial statements.

-CPD Course Facilitator
+CPD Course Speaker

 Professor Robert J Kirk - Consultant